-This recipe was originally published in May of 2020, but was updated on May 10, 2021 with newer content and fresh pictures.
+This recipe was originally published in May of 2020, but was updated on March 25, 2023 with newer content.

 - Measuring Flour: To help ensure you don’t add extra flour, follow these three simple steps: 1) Fluff up the flour using a fork.
 2) Spoon the flour into your measuring cup.
 3) Scrape a knife across the top of the measuring cup to level out the flour.

 - Best Strawberries: The redder your berries are, the more sweet, juicy, and flavorful they will be, which is exactly what we're looking for!
 Try to avoid using underripe strawberries for this recipe.